srcwr/maps-cstrike/README.md

 Used to help with archiving maps & hosting a big fastdl.

 Originally intended for bhop/surf/xc/kz/trikz maps... and then it spiraled out of control...
+- movement/skill gamemode maps get the most love though... there's around 2000 rows of duplicate mapnames excluding bhop/surf/xc/kz/trikz/etc so... that will probably never be proactively dealt with for `/maps/` / `canon.csv`....
+	- feel free to request setting the correct version of a map though

+"How do you determine what map should be in canon.csv?"
+- First: don't use a version if it's corrupted/crashing :)
+- Use the latest version from gamebanana if possible.
+	- Otherwise `changelevel hash123123123` & `stripper_dump` on both maps.
+	Then diff the entity lumps .cfg from that & check if one has a higher `mapversion` key at the top of the file.
+		- Otherwise one of the cfgs might have things removed if someone edited the map so generally pick the one that doesn't have things removed.
+This one is subjective because somethings *should* be removed because they're stupid or break multiplayer but generally using the original release is the "right" move.
+			- Otherwise otherwise otherwise pick a version of the map that's packed with textures.

 Some useful sql things...